dkorotkov444/movie-api/README.md

 Import `postman_collection.json` into Postman.
 The collection uses a variable `baseUrl` (defaults to `http://localhost:8080`) and a `token` variable that you can set from the login response.

 ## Notes & caveats
-- CORS is currently enabled for all origins in `index.js` (development convenience).
-Harden this for production.
+- **CORS configuration:** CORS origins are controlled via the `ALLOWED_ORIGINS` env variable (comma-separated).
+Set this to your frontend URL(s) in production.
+- **Response sanitization:** Sensitive user fields (password, tokenInvalidBefore) are automatically removed from API responses on user routes via the `sanitizeResponseMiddleware`.
+- **Input validation:** All user inputs are validated using `express-validator` (username, email, birth_date must be in the future, passwords, etc.).
+- **Error handling:** Centralized error handler in `middleware/errorHandler.js` processes all errors and returns consistent error messages.
+- **Birth date validation:** Users cannot register with a birth date in the future; registration/update requests with future dates are rejected with a validation error.
-- Movie title validation in some routes uses a conservative alphanumeric check — titles with punctuation may require relaxed validation.
+- **Movie title validation in some routes:** Titles with special punctuation may require additional testing or validation adjustments.
-- Sample user/password pairs are present in `files/users.json` for test/dev purposes; do not use them in production.
+- **Sample data:** Fixture files in `tools/data/` are for development/testing; do not use in production without review.

+## Architecture highlights

+**MVC pattern:** Controllers handle request/response logic, models define schemas, routes define endpoints.

+**Middleware composition:**
+- Authentication (`passport` + custom JWT strategy with token revocation)
+- Input validation (`express-validator` with custom rules)
+- Response sanitization (removes sensitive fields)
+- Error handling (centralized, consistent error messages)

+**Database helpers:** Reusable query functions in `src/utils/dbHelper.js` (e.g., `findMovieByTitle`, `findGenreByName`) reduce code duplication in controllers.

-## Token revocation and profile updates
+**Token revocation and profile updates:**
 - Tokens are standard JWTs signed with `JWT_SECRET` and contain `iat` and `exp` claims (expires in 3 hours).
-- When a user changes sensitive data (username or password) the server now revokes all previously issued tokens for that user by recording a `tokenInvalidBefore` timestamp in the user record.
+- When a user changes sensitive data (username or password), the server revokes all previously issued tokens for that user by recording a `tokenInvalidBefore` timestamp in the user record.
 - Behavior for clients:
   - `PATCH /users/:username` will NOT return a new token when username or password are changed.
 The client must re-login via `POST /login` to receive a fresh token.
   - Non-sensitive updates (email, birth date, favorites) do not revoke tokens and behave as before.

-Implementation notes for maintainers:
-- A new field `tokenInvalidBefore` (Date) was added to the `User` schema (`src/models/models.js`).
-Default is epoch (no invalidation).
-- Passport's JWT strategy checks token `iat` against `user.tokenInvalidBefore` and rejects tokens issued earlier than that timestamp.
-- This approach is simple, persistent across server restarts, and does not require extra infrastructure like Redis.
+- Implementation: A `tokenInvalidBefore` field (Date) in the User schema stores the revocation timestamp.
+Passport's JWT strategy checks token `iat` against this value and rejects tokens issued earlier than the revocation time.
+This approach is simple, persistent across server restarts, and does not require extra infrastructure like Redis.

+**Documentation:**
+- `public/API_documentation.html` — user-facing API endpoint guide with examples
+- JSDoc comments throughout source code for developer reference (generates via `jsdoc src -r`)

+## Testing & deployment
+- Test the API using Postman (collection included: `postman-collection.json`)
+- Deploy to Heroku by pushing to the Heroku Git remote (ensure `Procfile` is committed)
+- Heroku will use the `PORT` env var instead of `LOCAL_PORT`

 ## Scripts / tools